 I was now out on the edges of science in the ‘trenches’, trying to discover new knowledge.
 A major part of this involved approaching my thesis project like a job.
 And in many ways it was, as my peers and I received stipends.
 It wasn’t a high-paying job in terms of salary, but instead the payment was knowledge and wisdom which would equate to greater financial compensation later.

-• Graduate Research is in part a job or an apprenticeship like one of the skill trades
+Graduate Research is in part a Job or an Apprenticeships line one of the Skill Trades

 “This is your job now!”
 My Graduate Advisor and I had this conversation after my completing two years of coursework and starting my thesis project fulltime.
 I hadn’t made the connection yet that my research involved being in the lab 100% of the time.
 It required being on time in a job-like setting where I’d work on my project daily at a work bench – sometimes at night and on weekends.
 The data generated from my project would be published in scientific journals, as well as when my Graduate Advisor sought to renew his own research grants.
 Finally, it would be the basis for my completed dissertation, in addition to a record of my productivity after eventually leaving his lab.